syntactic/Cognitive-Control-Paradigm-Integration/content/Literature Mapping Process.md

   - methodology
   - thesis_concept
 ---
 The process of mapping the existing literature onto the [[Parametric Design Space]] is a core methodological component of this thesis.
 It involves a systematic procedure for translating published experimental designs into a consistent, analyzable format.
+This structured approach is similar to the strategy to overcome the "task impurity problem," a challenge identified and tackled with a statistical methodology by [[Miyake et al. (2000)]].

 ## 1. High-Level Process